 How to adjust Canon 5D MARK IV landscape photography settings

-The Canon 5D MARK IV has a huge array of high-end features that includes a 30.4-megapixel full-frame CMOS sensor and a powerful DIGIC+ 6 image processor.
+The Canon 5D MARK IV has many high-end features, including a 30.4-megapixel full-frame CMOS sensor and a powerful DIGIC+ 6 image processor.

-The Canon 5D MARK IV has a total of 61 AF points (41 cross-type), and they are all linked to the metering system of this camera, which will not just help you to detect and track colored objects but also perform face recognition as well.
+The Canon 5D MARK IV has a total of 61 AF points (41 cross-type), and they are all linked to the metering system of this camera, which will not only help you to detect and track colored objects but also perform face recognition.

 It features a bright and sizable upgraded viewfinder with 100% coverage.
 It’s capable of burst shooting up to 7 frames per second.
 Also, it has a native ISO range of ISO 100-32000, expandable up to 102400 and down to 50.